 Biography: Dr. John Cox

-President Cox has led the expansion of technical education programs, including the FAA-approved airplane maintenance technician accelerated program due to begin in 2015.
-Under his leadership, the program gained $1.95 million in state support to acquire retrofitted airport hangar space for classrooms, $2.5 million in Trade Adjustment Assistance Community College and Career Training funding from the US Department of Labor presented by Vice President Joe Biden, and $300,000 in National Science Foundation support to provide additional aid to students.
-This program involves partnerships with Cape Air, jetBlue, the U.S. Coast Guard, and other airplane service companies.
+President Cox has led the expansion of technical education programs, including the FAA-approved accelerated aviation maintenance technician program.
+Under his leadership, the program gained $1.95 million in state support to acquire airport hangar space for classrooms, $2.5 million in Trade Adjustment Assistance Community College and Career Training funding from the US Department of Labor presented by Vice President Joe Biden, and $300,000 in National Science Foundation support to provide additional aid to students.
+This program involves partnerships with several airlines, including Cape Air and JetBlue, the U.S. Coast Guard, and other aviation service companies.

 Cape Cod Community College continues its commitment to the liberal arts and sciences, and the transfer of its students’ general education course credits to colleges and universities all over this country, and the world.
 During his presidency, the College has introduced Q-Terms (Quick Terms), intensively delivered courses in an 8-week program.
-Accelerated programs, allowing students to more quickly complete certificate programs, also are offered along with stackable certificates leading to full Associate Degrees.
+Our guaranteed Associate-Bachelor degree agreement with UMass Dartmouth helped advance the move to the statewide Commonwealth Commitment, where full-time students can qualify for reduced costs of degree programs.

 Dr. Cox has published in the International Journal of Educational Advancement, and has taught in the Higher Education Administration at Kent State University, and the doctorate program in Community College Policy and Administration at UMUC.
 In addition, he has served on the National Association of College and University Business Officers Community College Council, and was a former Community College Leadership Fellow sponsored by the Maryland Association of Community Colleges and Morgan State University.
 The CCCC President has served in positions at Portland State University, Harford County Public Schools, University of Maryland, the University of Southern California, and is a former Pennsylvania township manager.